UniversalDevicesInc/html-node-views/README.md

 Favorites html tiles include a query string in the file name so that developers can request the tile height and span "height=180&span=3".
 If these values are not present the app will use default values which may cause the tile to be too large/small.
 Note that the query string is only required for Favorites html tiles not html Node Views.

 # Html JavaScript:
-UD Mobile communicates with your html file with JavaScript (<script>).
+UD Mobile communicates with your html file with Message Handlers.
 These functions must be included in your html files to receive or send messages to UD Mobile.

 # JavaScript newMessage Function
 This function receives messages from UD Mobile.
 The message parameter "jsonString" is JSON as string which needs to be converted to a JavaScript JSON Object.
 ```
- function newMessage(jsonString) {
+  window.addEventListener('message', function (event) {
-    let json = JSON.parse(jsonString);
     ...
 }
 ```